timpal0l/ScandiSent/README.md

 'education_training', 'beauty_wellbeing', 'sports', 'housing_utility_company']
 ```

 The size for each language is 10 000 texts evenly balanced between positive and negative reviews.
 A positive review is considered as a text with the rating `4 or 5`, and a negative review is rated as `1 or 2`.
 The texts rated as `3` were not used.
+The zip files consist of csv files for each language with the columns `text` and `label`, were `label` == `1` is a positive review and `label` == `0`is a negative review.

 For our paper: `Stop Training, Start Translating` we used the first 7500 texts for training and the last 2500 texts for evaluating.